Old sofa - fabric dye advice needed

 "The beauty of Pilates is that anyone can do it.
 A good teacher will learn about your body and help you to work at the level that's right for you."

-Although some classes only use mats, the great thing about having equipment is that is can be used as support or resistance depending on whether you need extra help due to a medical condition or disability, or whether you want to challenge your body.
-It's worth looking at the different types of Pilates available to see what will suit you best.
+Some classes use equipment which can be used as support or resistance depending on whether you need extra help due to a medical condition or disability, or whether you want to challenge your body.
+However, some classes only use mats, so it's worth looking at the different types available to see what will suit you best.

-So, you've decided you want to give Pilates a go, but which class is right for you?
-Here are five different types and what's involved in each.
+So, you're thinking about giving it a go, but which class is right for you?
+Here are the five main types and what's involved in each.

-This form of Pilates is performed on the floor with a Pilates or yoga mat.
-It focuses solely on building core strength through controlled breathing, challenging your muscles in a number of ways.
-The benefit of Mat Pilates is that it can be done anywhere, but some find it harder than using Pilates equipment.
+Mat classes are performed on a mat and focus solely on building core strength through controlled breathing and challenging your muscles in a number of ways.
+The benefit of this type is that it can be done anywhere, but some find it harder than classes that use equipment.

 Closest to the style envisioned by Joseph Pilates, it features the original series of movements performed in the correct order.
-While there are no variations in Classical Pilates, some teachers might add advanced exercises to the class programme.
+While there are no variations in this form, some teachers might add advanced exercises to the class programme.

-Typically a full body workout, this class uses only one piece of equipment; the Reformer.
-The Reformer is a frame with a flat platform that rolls back and forth and is attached to the frame with springs.
+Typically a full body workout, this class uses only one piece of equipment, the Reformer.
+This is a frame with a flat platform that rolls back and forth and is attached to the frame with springs.
 These springs provide different levels of resistance.
 Exercises can be done in a variety of ways, which makes this piece of equipment extremely versatile to use.

-Clinical Pilates is used by physiotherapists to treat specific injuries, including chronic fatigue and lower back pain.
-As such, it doesn't always follow typical Pilates exercises, but is adapted to meet the needs of the individual.
+This is used by physiotherapists to treat specific injuries, including chronic fatigue syndrome and lower back pain.
+As such, it doesn't always follow regular Pilates exercises, but is adapted to meet the needs of the individual.

 Sign up to our newsletter for more health and fitness tips

-One of the main reasons why Pilates is so popular among those over the age of 50 is because of its associated health benefits, which definitely aren't in short supply.
-As well as being a great opportunity to make new friends, here are some of the ways that Pilates makes you healthier according to practitioners.
+One of the main reasons why it is so popular among those over the age of 50 is because of its associated health benefits, which definitely aren't in short supply.
+Here are some of the ways that it makes you healthier according to practitioners.

 "I have had no back problems since doing Pilates."

-According to the NHS, Pilates could reduce lower back pain, particularly with the use of equipment, but exercises must be tailored specifically to you and what you can manage.
+According to the NHS, this form of exercise could reduce lower back pain, particularly with the use of equipment, but to do this the exercises must be tailored specifically to you and what you can manage.

 "I generally feel much stronger and more supple."